 If you’re being treated with antibiotics for trichomoniasis, using natural supplements may help boost your immune system, which could make your body recover more effectively.
 Immune-supporting supplements include the following:

-Experts believe live bacteria – also called ‘friendly’ bacteria or probiotics – may help regulate and support the immune system (i).
+Experts believe live bacteria – also called ‘friendly’ bacteria or probiotics – may help regulate and support the immune system (iii).
 These live bacteria are thought to help restore the natural balance of bacteria in your gut.
 Live bacteria are available in supplement form, but you could also add more of these foods and drinks to your diet, such as sauerkraut, live yoghurt, kefir and kombucha.

 High-strength multivitamin and mineral

 Another supplement that may be useful for immune health is elderberry extract as it contains powerful antioxidants called anthocyanins.
-There is also evidence to suggest black elderberry extract increases the body’s production of chemical messengers within the immune system called cytokines, suggesting it has an immune-supporting function (iv).
+There is also evidence to suggest black elderberry extract increases the body’s production of chemical messengers within the immune system called cytokines, suggesting it has an immune-supporting function (vi).

 Vitamins B and C

 Both of these vitamins support the normal functioning of the immune system.
 But despite the fact that they’re found in a wide range of everyday foods, many of us may be running short.
 To make sure you’re getting the level of the B and C vitamins your immune system needs, you may want to consider taking a high-quality B complex supplement as well as a high-quality vitamin C supplement.
 You can also get both nutrients in good levels in a quality multivitamin and mineral formulation.

 Eating a healthy balanced diet may also help, as a nutritious diet can help give your immune system the supports it needs for your body to heal.
 Some natural health practitioners also believe cutting back on sugar as much as possible could help your immune system work more effectively.